 - knowledge of a scheduled surgery or recuperation from surgery.

 The FCRC exempts a person who is mentally or physically unable to work due to a chronic illness if a medical provider or service provider finds that a physical or mental impairment, either by itself or in conjunction with age or other factors, prevents the customer from working, participating in SNAP E&T, or other countable activities.
 The receipt of disability benefits can also verify the exemption, regardless of the percentage of disability or level of payment, such as SSI, SSA, Railroad Retirement, AABD, or VA, or receipt of a government or a private temporary or permanent disability benefit.

 - Establish an exemption review date based on the information obtained and the customer's condition.
-When a person exempted due to a temporary illness becomes physically and mentally fit, change the client's Item 73 status code to 9, unless another exemption reason applies.
+When a person with a temporary illness exemption becomes physically and/or mentally fit, change their work exemption status to nonexempt, unless another exemption reason applies.